Chart Color Schemes

 Health outcomes in Bakers Creek are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Bakers Creek shows below-average health outcomes based on AreaSearch's assessment as of March 2021.
-Mortality rates and chronic condition prevalence were found to be slightly more prevalent than average across both younger and older age cohorts.
+Bakers Creek shows below-average health outcomes based on AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are higher than average for both younger and older age groups.

 Frequently Asked Questions - Health